ObiAmal/political-research/rhetoric-and-debate.md

 * *personal incredulity*, when a speaker invalidates a proposition due to personal disbelief
 * *the gambler’s fallacy*, when a speaker tries to find a pattern in statistically independent events
 * *the fallacy fallacy*, which is when a proposition is invalidated because a common argument for the proposition has a fallacy in it.
-* *loaded question/definition*, when a speaker defines something or asks a question in a biased manner (this is related to the straw man fallacy).
+* *loaded question/definition*, when a speaker defines something or asks a question in a biased manner.
+This is related to the straw man fallacy.

 ### Bad-Faith Debate Tactics